hzs0084/bigsusman-Notes/README.md

 	- Look at Yara rules for examples.

 Put your work-in-progress scripts on GitHub and link to them on your resume/CV.
 Resist the urge to make your scripts perfect or complete before doing this.

+# Cryptography

+- [Cipher Identifier and Analyzer](https://www.boxentriq.com/code-breaking/cipher-identifier)Stuck with a cipher or cryptogram?
+This tool will help you identify the type of cipher, as well as give you information about possibly useful tools to solve it.
+- [DCode Cipher Identifier](https://www.dcode.fr/cipher-identifier) There's tons of tools available on D Code as well but they also have a nice cipher identifier